-COVID-19 Update: We will be operating under Level 2 with strict guidelines in place.
+COVID-19 Update: We will be operating under Level 1 with guidelines in place.
 We will update our website and Facebook page frequently with any new inforamtion.
 For more information about COVID-19, please refer to the government's Covid-19 website.

 Kimi Ora means seek health in the Maori language and thats the philosophy that drives Kimi Ora's host and founder Dietmar Glaser.